-(B) Conteninated Tuna in Japan
+(B) Contaminated Tuna in Japan

-The Fukuryu Maru landed at Yaizu with a catch of 28,000 pounds of tuna.
-We must accept the fact that these tune were excessively conteminated and that the decision of the Japanese to dispose of these fish was a wise one.
-There is reason to believe that contamination was confined to the surface of the fish and occured when the radioactive askes fell and entered the ships hold.
+The Fukuryu Maru landed at Yaizu with a catch of 28,000 compounds of tuna.
+We must accept the fact that these tuna were excessively contaminated and that the decision of the Japanese to dispose of these fish was a wise one.
+There is reason to be lieve that contamination was confined to the surface of the fish and occurred when the redicactive ashes fell and entered fish and occurred when the radioactive ashes fell and entered rinistration to monitor incoming shipments of tuna, the shipping companies operating out of Japan initiated a requirement that the Japanese certify export shipments as being free of radioactivity.